vivlim/3ds-rust-env/README.md

     - update the readme's setup instructions to have the new version
     - update Dockerfile so that has the new toolchain version
     - push and hope it works
+8. Update the example app's pipeline to use the new version of the image created & pushed by the github action in step 7
+9. Update this repo's submodule reference to the example app.
+Update this repo's main branch to point to the new nightly.
+10. Done!